This California Rafting Trip Should Be On Your Adventure Shortlist

 5) You’re in need of a quick adventure fix

 It can be hard to sneak away from the hustle and bustle of daily life.
-But if you’re in the Bay Area or Sacramento regions, a North Fork American River rafting trip is the perfect one-day adventure and respite from your to-do list.
+But if you’re in the Bay Area or Sacramento regions, an American River rafting trip on the North Fork is the perfect one-day adventure and respite from your to-do list.
 Trips meet just off of I-80 in Auburn, which is an easy 40-minute drive from Sacramento and just over two hours from San Francisco.
 You’ve likely passed this secret whitewater playground unknowingly on your way to Lake Tahoe.
 This time, when the snow starts to melt and the powder days are over, head up for a different type of adventure with your crew and experience the Sierra like never before.
 You’ll be off the river in time for a few celebratory beverages and dinner.